marinakosova/core-js-notes/README.md

 String interpolation `${variable_name}`.

-Tagged templates.
+### Tagged templates

 The expression in line A is a *tagged template*.
 It is equivalent to invoking `tagFunc()` with the arguments listed in the Array in line B.

 ``` javascript
 function tagFunc(...args) {